b12f/latenight.blue/README.md

 # Contributing

 Just fork and submit pull requests.
 Please stay true to the philosophy of "no fluff, no unnecessary extras" and please write code in the current style.
+If you feel a feature is missing open an issue, we'll see if we think it fits our philosophy.